Secretary Ross and Secretary Guajardo Announce New Efforts to Resolve Mexican Sugar Export Issues

 Thank you again for being here, Secretary Guajardo.

-We also look forward to continuing with the strong private sector engagement in foras such as the U.S.-Mexico CEO Dialogue and the very new Business Council on Energy.
-We remain highly committed to those foras.
+We also look forward to continuing with the strong private-sector engagement in forums such as the U.S.-Mexico CEO Dialogue and the very new Business Council on Energy.
+We remain highly committed to those forums.